-In February 2010, we went to our first bull riding/barrel racing event – the National Bull Riders finals in Raleigh, NC.
-It was the biggest event of the year.
-Talk about intimidating.
+In February 2010, we went to our first bull riding/barrel racing event – the National Bull Riders/Barrel Racers finals in Raleigh, NC.
+It was the NBR’s biggest event of the year.
 We all laugh now when we look back on that weekend.

 We didn’t have a clue.

 By God’s grace, we connected with a few of the guys and girls competing as well as with the event producers which opened the door to continue serving this incredible group of people.
-It’s been over two years now that we’ve been with the PBBA and the NBR.
-Countless blessings and life lessons have had a huge impact on this ministry in the process.
+That weekend began a sweet season where we were involved with the Professional Bucking Bull Association and the National Bull Riders/Barrel Racers on a monthly basis.
+Countless blessings and life lessons had a huge impact on this ministry in the process.

-We’ve made some very dear friends in the bull riding family and always look forward to the weekends we’re able to spend with them.
-Daddy is also on the PBBA’s board which has opened even more doors to connect and serve.
+We’ve made some very dear friends in the bull riding family/cowboy community and always look forward to the time we’re able to spend with them.

 Imagine what this side of Heaven would be like if we as followers of Christ always did the same.